For the Vinaigrette:

 2 teaspoons Dijon mustard

-4 cured anchovy fillets, oil-packed or fully cleaned and prepared salt-packed, minced (about 1 teaspoon)
+4 cured anchovy fillets, either oil-packed or fully cleaned and prepped salt-packed ones, minced (about 1 teaspoon)

 3 tablespoons white wine vinegar

 1 tablespoon water

 For the Salad: